aiapo/troxal/README.md

-# troxal
+# Troxal Extension
-The Troxal Extension
+This is the official repository for the Troxal chrome extension.